A Plea to the GOP

 • Every year more American born workers are retiring than are entering the workforce.
 This is especially true in lower skill trades.

-• To compound the problem, since Roe v.
+• Since Roe v.
 Wade, we have aborted nearly fifty million children in the United States!
-This represents multiple generations of American-born workers!

-• It is a simple matter of mathematics, we have more jobs than we have American-born workers to fill!
+• It is simple mathematics, we have more low skilled jobs than we have American-born workers “willing” to fill them.

 THE GOP CAN WIN THE HISPANIC VOTE